ShamWuo/ShamWuo/README.md

 # Hi guys!
 I'm Sam Wu 🚀

-I'm a **Software Developer** based in **Boulder, CO**, dedicated to shipping work that will work through extensive planning and testing.
-I love doing reasearch, learning new things, and watching success scale.
-I'm more of a perfectionist, and believe in bringing the best out of myself through rigourous trial and error.
+**Software Developer** in Boulder, CO, focused on high-stakes reliability.
+I believe in rigorous planning, exhaustive testing, and the power of trial and error to build systems that scale seamlessly.
+Obsessed with the research; dedicated to the result.

 ---

 ### 💻 Currently Building

-* **[Prasic](https://github.com/ShamWuo/prasic)**: A teacher–student music practice platform that helps musicians stay consistent while giving teachers real visibility into student progress, habits, and growth. (name not finalized)
+* **[Prasic](https://github.com/ShamWuo/prasic)**: A teacher–student music practice platform that helps musicians stay consistent while giving teachers real visibility into student progress, habits, and growth.
 * **[Neyro](https://github.com/Shamwuo/neyro)**: A modern productivity app that tracks many parts of your life, including projects, areas, reasources, and more, all with AI integration.
 This is inspired by the PARA framework, and will give you a sense of clarity.

 ---